masontuckett/masontuckett.xyz/content/posts/mentee-lab.md

 **VLAN 5** is far more generous with a /27 subnet, which would be best for tightening and expandability.

+**VLAN 6** is on a /30 subnet—allowing space only for a single instance of Nginx.

+**VLAN 7** is also on a /30 subnet, intended for a singular Wireguard client.

 Segmenting services would've been best, but again—*this setup needs to be accessible for independent troubleshooting.*

 With that in mind, DHCP is enabled on VLAN 1 in case his network configuration interferes with deliverability; **my mentee has three "free" untagged ports on VLAN 1 for troubleshooting purposes.**